Nonogram: Complexity of Inference and Phase Transition Behavior: Phase Transition

 Finally, it should be noted that formula size is also driven by the number of filled cells on the board and the number of runs.
 One could then argue that the asymmetry of average propagations or spike in average propagations simply comes from the fact that the average formulas follow the pattern presented above and in fact the difficulty is uniform across densities.
 This is not the case.
 Per the recurrences for formula size, the formulas are larger both in terms of variables and clauses for higher filled cell densities.
 However, there is a trade-off at medium filled cell densities where the number of clauses shrinks.
 Since the number of clauses depends both on the number of filled cells and the number of description elements, there is a small dip in clauses when the descriptions start to meld together, decreasing the number of description elements considerably without much change in the number of filled cells in that description.
 This logic is borne out in generated formulas as well.
 Below are the average clause and variable counts across filled cell densities from zero to one, with each point being the average of 500 40x40 boards (Fig. \ref{fig:Formula Size Plots}).

-The formula size and computational cost size clearly do not follow the same pattern.
-The number of clauses \emph{and} variables is greatest above a filled cell density of 0.5, the puzzles for which solving is the easiest (fewest propagations).
+Average clause and variable counts and computational cost appear to follow different patterns.
+The number of clauses and variables is greatest above a filled cell density of 0.5, the puzzles for which solving is the easiest (fewest propagations).